cfriedline/remote_ikernel/README.rst

   * Updated pip requirements to pull in the `notebook` package.
 Use an earlier version if you need to use IPython 3.
+  * Remote process is polled for output which will show up when ``--verbose`` if used as a kernel option.

 Changes for v0.2
 ================